 Loading

-Four screens from the actual app — a painted kingdom map, the moment a new building rises, the classical cosmetic shop, and the decorated map after a cosmetic is equipped.
+Four screens from the actual app — an illustrated kingdom map, the moment a new building rises, the classical cosmetic shop, and the decorated map after a cosmetic is equipped.

 The home screen